 Sexual misconduct lawyer in St. Louis County, MO.
-If you find yourself under arrest or confronted with allegations of sexual misconduct in St. Louis County or any other location within Missouri, the last thing you need is a defense lawyer who approaches your case with judgmental attitudes or suspicious glances.
+If you find yourself under arrest or confronted with allegations of sexual misconduct in St. Louis County or any other location within Missouri, the last thing you need is a defense attorney who approaches your case with judgmental attitudes or suspicious glances.
 At Combs Waterkotte, we recognize that every situation has multiple facets, and we acknowledge the emotional and financial difficulties that accompany facing a sexual misconduct charge in St. Louis County, MOIf you have been arrested or are facing charges for sexual misconduct in St. Louis County or anywhere else in Missouri, the last thing you want is judgment or sideways glances from your own attorney.
-At Combs Waterkotte, we fully understand that there is always more than one side of the story and we realize the emotional and financial hardship of dealing with a sexual misconduct charge in St. Louis County, MO.
+At Combs Waterkotte, we know that there is always more than one side of the story and we realize the emotional and financial burden of dealing with a sexual misconduct charge in St. Louis County, MO.

 What is Considered Sexual Misconduct Under Missouri Law?